anjalikm/15SquarePuzzle/readme.txt

 The .jar file is in directory "15SquarePuzzle".

 The command line arguments are the difficulty level of the game.
-You can give a\
-\
-ny of the following:
+You can give any of the following:
 1."EASY"
 2."MEDIUM",
 3."DIFFICULT"